 3.To provide an opportunity of investigating in some depth selected problems, including the appraisal of selected source material and the critical examination of current historiography.

 4.To provide an opportunity for students to read more widely and critically and to do so independently.

 Outline Of Syllabus

-Weeks 3-11: discussions of topics that will vary from book to book, but which will begin and end with sessions dealing with: what does the book say and do? and summing up.
-In between the seminars will address some combination of: historiography, methodology, theoretical approach(es), concepts (conceived or developed in the book in question), connections/relevance/usefulness to World History, and opportunities for comparison with other examples from different periods of world regions, or with other historical works.
+Discussions of topics will vary from book to book, but will begin and end with sessions dealing with what the book says and does, and summing up.
+In between, the seminars will address some combination of: historiography, methodology, theoretical approach(es), concepts (conceived or developed in the book in question), connections/relevance/usefulness to World History, and opportunities for comparison with other examples from different periods of world regions, or with other historical works.
 The module is intended to have something of a synoptic character, so at all points students are encouraged to draw comparative or related examples from all the modules they have studied to date, as well as from other sources of information (the media, literature, etc).

 Teaching Rationale And Relationship